Bamboo textile: Mechanically produced fine bamboo fiber

 Some bamboo fibre is made by a mechanical-bacterial process similar to retting flax into linen fibre.
 In this way, the woody part of the bamboo is crushed mechanically before an enzyme-retting and washing process is used to break down the walls and extract the fibre.
 The natural enzyme comes from pre-existing microorganisms on the bamboo.
-This bast fibre is then spun into yarn.
-In fine counts the yarn has a silky touch.
 The same manufacturing process is used to produce linen fabric from flax or hemp.
 Bamboo fabric made from this process is sometimes called bamboo linen.
-The natural processing of litrax bamboo allows the fibre to remain strong and produce a high quality product.
+The natural processing of bamboo allows the fibre to remain strong and produce a high quality product.
 This process gives a material that is very durable, as the mechanically produced bamboo linen retains more of bamboo’s natural texture and strength compared to chemically processed alternatives.

 Another means of extracting fibre from bamboo, and probably the only purely mechanical process of extraction anywhere in the world, is practiced in the days preceding the annual festival of the Kottiyur Temple of Kerala, India.
 The handcrafted bamboo artifact, known locally as "odapoovu" is in the form of a tuft of white fibres of up to 1 ft in length.
 The article is made out of newly emerging Ochlandra travancorica culms, which go through a process of alternating pounding with stones and retting in water lasting several days, followed by a combing to remove the pith, leaving the cream white fibres and a stub of the bamboo.
-The fibre is too coarse and the process very cumbersome to be of much use in making fine yarn, thread or textiles.
+The fibre is too coarse (and the process too cumbersome) to be of much use in making fine yarn, thread or textiles.

-Material properties
+Bamboo rayon

-Mechanically produced bamboo fiber and bamboo rayon have markedly different properties.
-They look different under a scanning electron microscope (the mechanically produced fiber has nodes).
-Bamboo rayon varies in physical properties, as would be expected from the range of properties in other rayon.
+Rayon, also known as "viscose" per ISO standard 2076, is a semi-synthetic fiber made by chemically reshaping cellulose.
+Clothing described as manufactured from bamboo fibre is often, in reality, man-made viscose fibre extracted from bamboo feedstock used for processing into viscose rayon (rayon is also made from cellulose from other sources).
+The U.S. Environmental Protection Agency (EPA) noted that the manufacturing process further purifies the cellulose, alters the physical form of the fibre, and modifies the molecular orientation within the fibre and its degree of polymerization.
+The end product is still cellulose, and is functionally identical to rayon made from cellulose from other plant sources.